Shubham6541/java-tutorials/jhipster/README.md

 ## Building for production

-To optimize the baeldung application for production, run:
+To optimize the nklkarthi application for production, run:

     ./mvnw -Pprod clean package